 Therefore, we have also identified the most important objectives for each year group, which we call Key Progress Indicators.
 At Talbot, pupils must meet all the Key Progress Indicators (as part of their 85%) to be considered to be Working At Age-expectations.

-At each Parent/Carer Evening, we share the key objectives that your child will be studying.
+At each Parent/Carer Evening, we share the Key Progress Indicators that your child will be studying.
 Below are copies of the leaflets for reference: